JosephBARBIERDARNAL/NLPstreamlit/README.md

 You can try the app [here](https://josephbarbier-text.streamlit.app).
-New feature now available: AI help assistant specialized in text analysis and knowing how the application works.
-Just ask your question direclty in the Help section!

 This is a simple NLP app built with streamlit.
 It performs (for the moment) the following tasks: